 The development plans to achieve:

-The Porirua Development will look at all aspects of how neighbourhoods can be improved to make it easier for people to come together, to get around and do business.
+Porirua Development Project will look at all aspects of how neighbourhoods can be improved to make it easier for people to come together, to get around and do business.

 There will be a range of different house types, sizes and styles including stand-alone and terraced houses.